Arizona Humane Society

 - Must have specialized training under the direct supervision of a veterinarian or from a veterinary technician school.

 - Must know phlebotomy, immunology, parasitology, endocrinology, pharmacology and perform safe and humane animal handling.

 Language Skills: Able to speak, read and write English; Spanish language helpful.

 Mathematical Skills: Ability to perform basic mathematical skills.

 Computer Skills: Proficiency with Microsoft Word, PowerPoint, Excel, Outlook and Explorer; able to learn other software programs as necessary.
 Proficiency with or able to learn/use Chameleon software (for use with animals in a shelter environment).

-Physical Demands: While performing the duties of this job, the employee is frequently required to stand, walk, sit, use hands to finger, handle, or feel objects, tools or controls, reach with hands and arms, climb stairs, balance, stoop, kneel, crouch or crawl.
-He/she will occasionally work at heights and be expected to do some climbing.
-The employee must occasionally lift and/or move up to 70 pounds to a height of four feet.
+Physical Demands: While performing the duties of this job, the employee is frequently required to stand, walk, sit, use hands to finger, handle, or feel objects, tools or controls, reach with hands and arms, climb stairs, balance, stoop, kneel, crouch or crawl, talk or hear, taste or smell.
+The employee must occasionally lift and/or move up to 50 pounds.
 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Work Environment: There will be exposure to dust, heat, cold and temperature changes; occasional wet floors, and animal noises, odors and dander.
-Typical work environment will be out of the office, working in the field.
+Most time will be spent in a typical air conditioned and heated office environment.